kubernetes-sigs/aws-ebs-csi-driver/docs/metrics.md

 ## EBS Node Metrics

-The EBS CSI Driver will emit Container Storage Interface managed devices metrics to the following TCP endpoint: `0.0.0.0:3302/metrics` if `node.enableMetrics: true` has been configured in the Helm chart.
+The EBS CSI Driver will emit [container storage Interface managed devices metrics](https://docs.aws.amazon.com/ebs/latest/userguide/nvme-detailed-performance-stats.html) to the following TCP endpoint: `0.0.0.0:3302/metrics` if `node.enableMetrics: true` has been configured in the Helm chart.

 The metrics will appear in the following format:
 ```sh